A Few Words About Us

-Membership meetings take place at 11:30 a.m. on the fourth Tuesday of January, February, March, May, June, August, September and October, and are held at the Holiday Inn University Plaza in Bowling Green unless otherwise noted.
+Membership meetings take place at 11:30 a.m. on the fourth Tuesday of January, February, March, May, June, August, September and October, and are held at the Historic Railpark and Train Museum in Bowling Green unless otherwise noted.
 Meetings are conducted for networking and educational purposes.
 No selling or soliciting of the membership base is to take place during meetings.
 Presentations are informational, not for the purpose of selling a product or service to the membership.
 The Association will cover the meal cost for first-time guests.

 Meals are $20 for members (if you pay online), $25 for members who pay at the door, $30 for non-members (after first meeting).